 Softwares Used For Building A Perfect Curtain Wall

-With the help of various 3D designs tools and techniques, it is now possible to make any complex designs a reality.
-These techniques are also helping in better and faster understanding of designs and reduce communication gaps.
+With the help of various 3D design tools and techniques, it is now possible to make any complex design a reality.
+These techniques are also helping in better and faster understanding of designs and reducing communication gaps.
 As there is always room for improvement, reaching a perfect solution is an attempt.
-The use of the following latest softwares is important as it helps in analysing the various inbuilt details from the study and execution point of view.
+The use of the following latest software is important as it helps in analysing the various inbuilt details from the study and execution point of view.

 REVIT/Building Information Modelling (BIM) – helps in placing the associated services and accessories in the façade and gives more insight and tools for efficient planning, designing and construction.

-Rhino – helps architects and façade engineers to visualise and derive an adequate strategy while focusing on algorithm and parameters.
+Rhino – helps architects and façade engineers to visualise and derive an adequate strategy while focusing on algorithms and parameters.
 It also helps to design curvilinear, multifaceted and flamboyant shapes.